City Charter Amendment Background

 Measure H Implementation

 Measure H assigns powers and duties to administer and enforce the provisions of the Charter Amendment to the Pasadena Rental Housing Board.
 Measure H states that Rental Board, “shall exercise its powers and duties under this Article independent from the City Council, City Manager, and City Attorney, except by request of the Rental Board.”
-As required by Measure H, City Staff is making preparations to organize and establish the Pasadena Rental Housing Board, as that is the body responsible for the implementation of the measure.
+As required by Measure H, the Pasadena Rental Housing Board is the body responsible for the implementation of the measure.